GNS3/gns3-server/docs/general.rst

 The controller pilot everything it's the part that manage the state of a project, save it on disk.
-Onlye one controller exists.
+Only one controller exists.

 The GUI display the topology.
 The GUI has only direct contact with